patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 #### Updating the "user-service"

-To keep our DB authentication piece clean, we will be making use of the promise-based "userService" module, defined in the   "user-service.js" file.
+To keep our DB authentication piece clean, we will be making use of the promise-based "user-service" module, defined in the "user-service.js" file.
 If you open this file, you will see a space for your MongoDB connection string - enter it now before proceeding.

 Next, you will notice a definition for a "user" Schema (userSchema).
 In this case, it consists of 4 simple fields: